Skip to content

 As far as skills go, there are several technical certifications available for network engineers (for example Cisco Certified Network Associate [CCNA], CompTIA A+), which can help demonstrate your knowledge and experience in this area—but even if you don’t have any formal qualifications under your belt yet, there are plenty of ways you can learn about networking on your own time: through online courses; by reading books; or by watching videos on YouTube

-13. Search engine marketing specialist (SEM) or search engine optimization (SEO) specialist
+13. Search engine marketing manager (SEM)

 Search engine marketing (SEM) and search engine optimization (SEO) are two of the most important skills in the digital marketing world.
 SEM is the process of making your website rank higher in Google’s search results, while SEO is a set of strategies that help you do that.